 What is no-scalpel vasectomy?

-The No-scalpel vasectomy is a procedure first introduced to the United States in 1985.
-Although the end result is the same, the No-Scalpel, No-Needle approach differs significantly from the older more traditional method.
+The no-scalpel vasectomy is a procedure first introduced to the United States in 1985.
+Although the end result is the same, the No-Scalpel, No-Needle approach differs significantly from the older more traditional method in terms of being less invasive and lesser risk of post procedure issues.

-No-needle refers to the way anesthesia is given.
-The doctor uses a special device rather than needle injections to numb the vas, which causes less discomfort.
+"No-needle" refers to the way anesthesia is given.
+The doctor uses a special spray device rather than needle injections to numb the vas, which causes less discomfort.

 How does no-scalpel vasectomy differ from a traditional one?